clemson-cal/app-binary2d/README.md

 # The Circumbinary Disk Code (CDC)
 _Simulates accretion from circumbinary gas disks onto stellar and black hole binaries._

 __Overview__: This is a Rust port of the Mara3 binary setup, with considerable performance enhancements and more physics, including thermodynamics and massless tracer particles.
 Unlike the Mara3 version, this version does not yet support fixed mesh refinement (FMR), although it will soon.
 It is parallelized for multi-threaded execution.
-Hybrid distributed memory parallelism with MPI will be added in the near future.
+Hybrid distributed memory parallelism with MPI will also be added soon.

 CDC is written and maintained by the [Computational Astrophysics Lab](https://jzrake.people.clemson.edu) at the [Clemson University Department of Physics and Astronomy](http://www.clemson.edu/science/departments/physics-astro).
 Core developers include: